p-casgrain/Q2.jl/readme.md

  - `.J.repl[]` - launches the Julia REPL for current session. `ctrl+D` to close the REPL and go back to `q)`.
 Useful for debugging.

 ### Notes
 The first available julia binary available in the `PATH` will be used.
 Requires `Q2.jl` to be available for full functionality, warning will be given if not available.
+The conversion of objects between q and julia are done using `Q2.jl`, so the same conversion rules apply (see type conversions section).
 The following optional environment variables are read when loading the package
  - `EMBEDJL_CMD_ARGS` - string containing additional command arguments (example: `--threads auto --home=... -O 3`)
  - `EMBEDJL_RUN_CMD` - string containing commands to be run in julia directly after launch